juliasilge/blog_by_hugo/content/resume.md

 title: "resume"
 ---

-## Core Competencies

-#### Communication
-Articulate, insightful, and able to communicate technical procedures and results to expert and non-expert collaborators.
-Capable of turning a complex analysis into a compelling story so that decision makers can move forward with appropriate strategy.
-Flexible, creative, resourceful, and effective in both independent and collaborative environments.

-#### Analytical Thinking
-Focused on gaining interpretable insights from data.
-Experienced in working with large datasets and using advanced data analysis to answer complex questions with accuracy, applying sophisticated tools and techniques.
-Proficient in mastering new knowledge and techniques quickly.
-Able to understand and articulate what questions can and can’t be answered given certain data.

-#### Modeling
-Experienced in using statistical techniques and modeling with real-world, messy data.
-Able to apply sophisticated mathematics to understanding data.
-Proficient in the modern machine learning toolkit, including supervised and unsupervised learning techniques, and practically how to build predictive models.

 ## Skills and Tools

-* R, SQL (also rusty bits of Python and C)
-* GitHub, Markdown, shell scripting, Linux
-* writing and speaking for technical and general audiences
+Machine learning, statistical modeling, natural language processing, data analysis, text mining, R, SQL, GitHub, Markdown, shell scripting, Linux, writing and speaking for technical and general audiences

 ## Experience

+#### Data Scientist & Software Engineer, RStudio
+2020-present

+#### Technical Advisory Committee Member, Bureau of Labor Statistics
+2019-present

+* Advise the Commissioner of Labor Statistics on statistical methodology and other technical matters related to the collection and analysis of BLS data

 #### Data Scientist, Stack Overflow
-2016-present
+2016-2019

 * Analyze large datasets and build models to understand developers and the software industry, from tech ecosystems to how programmers search for jobs
 * Collaborate with data engineers, web developers, and product managers to implement models in production
 * Communicate the results of analyses, modeling, and tests through data visualization, interactive apps, and writing

-#### Technical Advisory Committee Member, Bureau of Labor Statistics
-2019-present

-* Advise the Commissioner of Labor Statistics on statistical methodology and other technical matters related to the collection and analysis of BLS data

 #### Data Scientist, Datassist
 2016